Frederick Shaw (British Army officer): Family

 Shaw was born on 31 July 1861, the son of John Shaw of Normanton, Derbyshire.
 He was educated at Repton School.
 He married Florence Edith Denton, daughter of Reverend Canon Denton of Ashby-de-la-Zouch.
 She died in 1918; they had one daughter.

 Military career

+Shaw was commissioned as a second lieutenant into a Militia unit, the 2nd West York, on 24 December 1879.

-Shaw was commissioned into the Sherwood Foresters as a lieutenant on 28 January 1882.
+After just over two years with this unit, he transferred over into the Sherwood Foresters, and the Regular Army, as a lieutenant on 28 January 1882.
 He saw service in the Anglo-Egyptian War later the same year, and was promoted to captain on 14 October 1889.